melvinchng/event-jekyll-theme/README.markdown

 - `_2016_data` and `_2017_data` are the folders that store each sections in home page.
 Those sections are can be removed by removing the `include` code in `_layout/2016_home.html` or `_layout/2017_home.html`.
 - `_2016_speakers` and `_2017_speakers` contain speakers' profile.
 They're written in markdown style.
 - `_2017_teams` contains each team member's profile.
 They're written in markdown style.
+- In order to view PDF correctly, sharing setting in Google Drive must set to "Public on the web".

 ## Enjoy!